13 Strategic Tips for Training Descriptions That Drive More Enrollments

 Cut out boring and unnecessary information.

 “Our fire training is developed by firefighters with backgrounds as both firefighters, fire officers and smoke divers.
-Take advantage of our 15 years of experience to ensure your employees receive the best training in fire prevention and fire extinguishing. “
+Take advantage of our 15 years of experience to ensure your employees receive the best training in fire prevention and fire extinguishing.”

-3. Describe the content of the training
+3. Describe the course content

 “This is a training with a nice mix of theory and practice.
 Training participants will be presented with: